 Why am I a MennoNerd, RevGalBlogPal, and CC Blogger (sort of)?
 It’s not for fame and fortune, since I haven’t seen any of that yet.
-And it’s not because each gave me a great-looking blog badge (see the sidebar and footer).
+And it’s not because each gave me a great-looking blog badge (see the sidebar).

 In fact, sometimes I think the labels don’t fit me very well, which is where the “sort of” comes in.
 After all:

 - I keep reading MennoNerd posts that make me think, “I’m not that Mennonite”

 - my Nerd quotient is limited (no, I haven’t seen the latest Iron Man movie)

 - I’d never call myself a “gal”